Sushmita Sen: Personal life

 Sen is the mother of two adopted daughters.
 At the age of 24 years old she adopted her first daughter Renee Sen in 2000 while her second daughter Alisah joined the family in 2010.

 Health

 Sen was diagnosed in 2014 with Addison's disease and was told she would require lifelong steroid drugs to manage the illness.
 After being rushed to hospital in 2019, doctors confirmed Sen no longer had to take steroids.
 "I healed in time, my adrenal glands woke up, no more steroids, no withdrawals and no auto-immune condition as of 2019," Sen stated.

 Relationships

 Sushmita Sen was in a relationship with actor Randeep Hooda from 2004 to 2006.
 Sen then dated model Rohman Shawl from 2018 to 2021.
-In July 2022, it was reported that she is dating businessman and cricket administrator Lalit Modi.
-In February 2025, Lalit Modi confirms breakup with Sushmita Sen.
+In July 2022, it was reported that she was dating businessman and cricket administrator Lalit Modi.
+In February 2025, Modi confirmed breakup with Sushmita Sen.